DLBronson/vscode-custom-css/README.md

 Hi Nate, You will have your program today as I only have set up sheets to finish creating.

 The program for this part is like a snowball.
 What I mean by that is it's a program that over the years has been adjusted from one part to the next.
 An accumulating
+Which left the master cam file full of redundant and or unnecessary toolpath, cutters and worst of all, unnecessary origins

+I decided to reprogram the part I'm just trying to send a message I'm sorry